yawaramin/scala-modules/README.md

 (PDF), which explains SML modules from the ground up.
 It implements a _finite map_ from integers to values of some arbitrary type.
 In other words, a vector.
-On a side note, the interesting thing about this data structure is that it's implemented completely using function composition.
+On a side note, the interesting thing about this data structure is that it's implemented purely using function composition.

 ```